Juniper-ASEANP-SE/clog/README.md

 If you have access to more logs, you can simply concat mulitple lines into test.log.
 Main.py will run till it runs out of lines and then sleep for 1 second before checking again.

+## Please note that the -t option has been changed to -f to be consistent with other common CLI (eg. tail -f)
+You can use `clog -f filename` or `clog -cf` if you want clog to tail a file or stdin respectively.